-We expect our test volume to decrease during vacation and holiday seasons, when patients are less likely to visit their health care providers.
-We expect this trend in seasonality to continue for the foreseeable future.
+We expect our test volume to decrease during vacation and holiday seasons, and also during the winter season in colder climates experiencing prolonged adverse weather conditions, when patients are less likely to visit their health care providers.
+We also expect relatively lower cash receipts in the first quarter of each year, as annual patient deductibles generally reset on January 1 of each year.
+We expect these trends in seasonality to continue for the foreseeable future.